Research-IT-Swiss-TPH/redcap-unique-actiontag/README.md

 - check uniqueness against all records except current record
 - check uniqueness against current instance
-- check uniqueness against current events
+- check uniqueness against current event

 The "with_" flags can be used to enable complete checks against all records , instances or events:
 - check uniqueness against all records inlcuding current record, `with_all_records`:

 `"with_all_records":true`

 - check uniqueness against all instances, `with_all_instances`:

 `"with_all_instances":true`

 - check uniqueness against all events, `with_all_events`:

 `"with_all_events":true`

 Additional customizations can be configured with:

 - check uniqueness against additional fields with `targets`:

 `"targets": ["field_1", "field_2"]`

 - define custom dialog with `title` and `message`:

 `"title": "This is a title"`

 `"message": "This is a message."`